 PS – As of today, there are 13 days left until Election Day.
 If you haven’t yet voted, please have a plan and . . . git ‘er done!!

 I posted this response a few days ago to someone on Facebook who said they would never vote for Biden, and that Trump winning a second term as POTUS would “teach people” a lesson.
-I believe that’s an amazingly idiotic and insensitive response to your candidate not willing the Democratic nomination.
+I believe that’s an amazingly idiotic and insensitive response to your candidate not winning the Democratic nomination.
 What follows is my response:

 Which people?
 The kids still in concentration camps?